Album of the Year (Faith No More album): Recording

 Album of the Year guitarist Jon Hudson joined the band in 1996, after the departure of Dean Menta.
-Regarding Menta, Billy Gould said, "We didn't fire Dean because he was an asshole, we didn't fire Dean because of anything, it was just because we couldn't write.
-And he had already written songs but it wasn't working.
-He toured fine."

-In a 1997 interview with SFGate, Gould reflected on the making of the album, saying, "Very rarely were we all in the same city at the same time.
+In a 1997 interview with SFGate, Gould reflected on the making of the album, saying, "very rarely were we all in the same city at the same time.
 If we were lucky, there'd be a three-week window, and then we'd practice as much as we could and record at the end of the period."
 Roddy Bottum similarly recalled that "everybody's schedule was hectic.
 And so it was a situation of making the record around people's other projects."

-When early demo work on Album of the Year was beginning between Mike Bordin, Bottum, Gould and Menta, Mike Patton was still performing with Mr. Bungle, who were in the midst of their Disco Volante run of shows.
-Bottum stated in a June 1997 interview with Australian paper The Herald Sun that "We decided we'd just write a bunch of songs and keep the songwriting as simple as possible and just go into the studio and record as quickly as possible.
+When compared to previous releases with Mike Patton, there was less of a break between this album and 1995's King for a Day...
+Fool for a Lifetime, which came out three years after their fourth album Angel Dust.
+Gould noted that a reason for this was since they cut short the tour for King for a Day...Fool for a Lifetime, instead of "[touring] it to death for a year or so until we're sick of each other."
+Gould said that they cut the tour short in order to focus on another album, believing that this would help give them some momentum going into it.
+When the band first started writing new material with Menta, most of the members were still focused on Faith No More rather than their side projects, unlike with the later writing sessions.
+As early demo work on Album of the Year was beginning between Mike Bordin, Bottum, Gould and Menta, Patton was busy performing with Mr. Bungle, who were in the midst of their Disco Volante run of shows.
+They wrote 12 songs with Menta, and eight ended up being completely discarded.
+Bottum stated in a June 1997 interview with Australian paper The Herald Sun that "we decided we'd just write a bunch of songs and keep the songwriting as simple as possible and just go into the studio and record as quickly as possible.
 That was the way we used to write stuff when we started the band, just really simple repetitive riffs without a whole lot of thought.
 And Mike came back from his tour with Mr. Bungle, and he only liked about half of the songs, and only felt like he could sing on about half of the songs."
+According to Gould, the songs they wrote with Menta were "too nice", saying "they were pop songs, but there wasn't enough feeling, enough balls."
+Bottum theorized that Patton didn't like the songs they wrote with Menta since "he's more inclined to not do something that's a little poppier."